 Despite all of this, X2E+ is lightweight and keeps the young at heart cooled all game long, owing to its six-vent cooling mechanism which supplies a steady flow of air to the player.

-The incredibly comfortable, antimicrobial, moisture-wicking helmet features a repositionable liner delivers a secure fit to the back, neck, side and mandibular areas of your head.
-Intermural players can also rely on the exclusivity of its high-impact, glossy ABS plastic outer shell with a 3-year warranty.
+The incredibly comfortable, antimicrobial, moisture-wicking helmet features a repositionable liner to deliver a secure fit to the back, neck, side and mandibular areas of your rookie’s head.
+Youth football players can also rely on the exclusivity of its high-impact, glossy ABS plastic outer shell that comes with a 3-year warranty.

 Made mainly from energy management components, the inflatable jaw pads emphatically diffuse any force coming towards the face and sides.
 The S-Pad jaws are designed to give protection to your jaw.

-Interestingly, you will be delighted to find oversized ventilation holes with superfluous detailing for enhanced breathability.
-The Youth Revolution Speed Helmet has push-in valve retainers and plugs as well as a mid-high hookup soft-cup chinstrap.
+Interestingly, you will be delighted to find over-sized ventilation holes with superfluous detailing for enhanced breathability.
+The Riddell Youth Revolution Speed Helmet has push-in valve retainers and plugs as well as a mid-high hookup soft-cup chinstrap.

 Additionally, the overliner wicks moisture effectively and can be removed easily for laundering or periodic cleaning.
 It features a built-in T-nut wrench pump needed to inflate the pads in the helmet.